Automattic/jetpack/projects/plugins/jetpack/extensions/plugins/publicize/hooks/use-social-media-connections/Readme.md

 # useSocialMediaConnections hook

 React hook to deal with the social media connections actions.
-You'd like to use together with the [useSelectSocialMedia](../use-select-social-media) selector hook.
+This hook should be used together with the [useSelectSocialMedia](../use-select-social-media) selector hook.

 ## API